 Not all homeowners are eligible for insurance that covers their pets.
 Many insurers don’t want to assume the risks associated with some dogs.
-According to DogBites.org, pit bulls were responsible for 72 percent of fatal canine attacks on humans, even though they represent only seven percent of the dog population.
-This statistic is not to say that pit bulls are the most dangerous breeds, but that they pose a potential liability to the owners and insurers.
+According to DogBites.org, pit bulls were responsible for 72 percent of fatal dog attacks on humans, even though they represent only seven percent of the dog population.
+This statistic is not to say that pit bulls are dangerous dog breeds, but that they pose a potential liability to the owners and insurers.

 Similarly, insurers may not issue coverage if the dog has a history of aggression or biting people.
 If the dog has bitten someone before, the insurer may offset the risk by charging a higher premium and offering non-renewable homeowner’s insurance.
 Owners may offset these built-in expenses by taking measures to train their dogs, such as behavior modification courses, or by building a fence on their property.

-Most homeowner’s insurance policies cover canine-related injuries under personal liability or medical payments for others.
+Most homeowner’s insurance policies cover dog bite injuries under personal liability or medical payments for others.
 In liability cases, the homeowner with the attacking dog would file a claim under the personal liability provision.
-This move potentially covers legal expenses, such as court and attorney’s fees.
+This move potentially covers legal expenses, such as court and the dog bite attorney’s fees.

 This provision is where the $100,000 to $300,000 worth of coverage comes into play.
 That figure may be higher or lower depending on the breed of dog, its history, its size, and your preferences for liability.
 For instance, a homeowner may opt for a million-dollar policy to protect against the risk of compensating for medical bills plus pain and suffering expenses.

 The other coverage provision is for medical payments.
-Someone may file a claim to the insurer here if their dog bites someone, and the victim doesn’t want to sue.
-Instead, the victim wants compensation for medical bills.
+Someone may file a dog bite lawsuit against the insurer here if their animal bites someone, and the victim doesn’t want to sue.
+Instead, the victim wants dog bite compensation for medical bills.
 Coverage ranges from $1,000 to $10,000 for most policies.

 Gathering Evidence to Prove Liability